zluuba/games-of-terminal/README.md

 got-games
 ```

-Upon launching, you'll encounter the menu. <br>
+Upon launching, you'll encounter the menu.
-Navigate through the options using the ↓ and ↑ arrows (or WASD). <br>
+Navigate through the options using the ↓ and ↑ arrows (or WASD).
 Press Enter to initiate the selected game.

 Game Controls: